 What is a Learning Analytics Platform (LAP)?

-Similar to an LRS, an LAP typically takes advantage of xAPI to aggregate data about all of the training and learning events across your organization.
+Similar to a learning record store (LRS), an LAP typically takes advantage of xAPI to aggregate data about all of the training and learning events across your organization.
 However, an LAP takes it a step further by applying sophisticated reporting and analytics capabilities to that data.

 1) It isn’t an LMS.